ronakmunjapara/TelegramBot/README.md

 To start using the Fit.Rony bot, follow these steps:

 1. Create a Telegram account if you don't have one already.
-2. Search for "Fit.RonyBot" in the Telegram app.
+2. Search for "@FitRonyBot" in the Telegram app.
 3. Start a conversation with the bot.
 4. Send a message to the bot to receive personalized fitness advice and tips.